 "Because now I have something pleasant to look at, hm."
 Deidara winked.
-But it looked more like a blink, considering he only had one eye.
-So the entire effect was completely lost.
+But it looked more like a blink, considering he only had the one eye, so the entire effect was completely lost.

 "Stop ignoring us, you jerks!"
-The Jinchuuriki demanded angrily, his demeanor becoming wilder by the second.
+The Jinchuuriki screeched, his demeanor becoming wilder by the second.
 "And give back Gaara!"

 "You'll have to beat us first!"